tdegeus/GooseFEM/docs/theory/readme.rst

     C = \bm{A} : \bm{B} = A_{ij} B_{ji}

-The right-hand-side of this equation can be reduced to an area integral by employing Gauss' divergence theorem.
+The right-hand side of this equation can be reduced to an area integral by employing Gauss's divergence theorem.
 The result reads

 .. math::